wordpress-mobile/gutenberg-mobile/docs/Releasing.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o If there were changes in Gutenberg repo, make sure to cherry-pick the changes that landed in the master branch back to the release branch.</p>
+<p>o If there were changes in Gutenberg repo, make sure to cherry-pick the changes that landed in the master branch back to the release branch and don't forget to run <code>npm run bundle</code> in gutenberg-mobile again if necessary.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->